-Think of Lisbon, that vibrant seafaring city that launched the Age of Discovery, and you can’t help but imagine epic dinners where the port wine and vinho verde are flowing.
-And you’d be right.
-Any Portuguese restaurant worth its sea salt will have at least a couple of options of each on its menu.
+Think of Lisbon, that vibrant seafaring city that launched the Age of Discovery, and you can’t help but imagine epic dinners in which the port wine and vinho verde are flowing.
+And you’d be right: Any Portuguese restaurant worth its sea salt will have at least a couple of options of each on the menu.

-But Lisbon is also a hot spot for drinks of all kinds, from craft beers to carefully crafted cocktails.
+But Lisbon is also a hot spot for drinks of all kinds, from craft beer to carefully crafted cocktails.
 These are just a few recommendations to get you started.
-Start here, but don’t be afraid to wander a little, chat with locals and launch your own delicious quest for discovery.
+Start here, but wander a little, chat with locals and launch your own delicious quest for discovery.
 This is how to drink in Lisbon.

-The historic Dona Maria estate in Estremoz is about 90 minutes from Lisbon and feels a world away.
-The winery has been around since 1718 and is located in a palace, complete with stunning gardens and its own lake among the vineyards.
+The historic Dona Maria estate in Estremoz is about 90 minutes from Lisbon, but feels a world away.
+The winery has been around since 1718 and is set in a palace, complete with stunning gardens and its own lake among the vineyards.
 The grapes are tread in centuries-old marble tanks (the owner actually had to use dynamite to break up the marble blocks in the soil), which hold everything from viognier to petit verdot.
 Choose from one of five different tasting options, served with local bread and cheese.